dstorrs/mfd_combat_simulator/README.md

 BonusXP           -- A number of XP to fudge the ninja's power by.
 Can be positive or negative.
 This is here so that you can leave the actual XP number undisturbed but experiment with tweaks to represent factors that aren't well handled otherwise.

-Wounds            -- number of wounds a ninja starts with.
+Wounds            -- Number of wounds a ninja starts with.
 This will normally be 0.
 It can be used to simulate ninja who start the battle injured, or to simulate Shadow Clones / Summoned creatures, who pop as soon as they take any damage and should therefore start with only 1 hit point.

-BonusHP           -- combatants start with HP = 2 + BonusHP - Wounds.
+BonusHP           -- Combatants start with HP = 2 + BonusHP - Wounds.
 They lose one when they take a wound in combat.
 They die when their HP hits 0.

 BonusToHit        -- A decimal number 0 < x < 1.
 A value of 0.1 means a +10% bonus to the fighter's chance of causing damage each round.
 0.23 means +23%, 0.71 = +71% etc.  No matter what bonus is specified, ToHit is capped to 5% <= x <= 99%